Miscarriage Care: Options From Early to Late Pregnancy

 Trisomies 13, 18, and 21 - This is when a foetus has an extra copy of a chromosome, leading to genetic conditions like Down syndrome (trisomy 21).

-Placental problems: The placenta plays a vital role in nourishing and supporting the baby during pregnancy.
+Placental problems: The placenta is vital in nourishing and supporting the baby during pregnancy.
 Any disruption to its function can lead to complications that may result in miscarriage:

 Placental Abruption: This occurs when the placenta separates from the uterine wall too early, often causing bleeding and depriving the baby of oxygen and nutrients.
-This can lead to miscarriage or preterm labor.
+This can lead to miscarriage or preterm labour.

 Acute Chorioamnionitis: An infection in the amniotic sac, which can cause inflammation and affect the baby’s health, sometimes resulting in miscarriage.

-Maternal Vascular Malperfusion: When the placenta does not receive enough blood flow, it may fail to provide the necessary nutrients and oxygen to the baby, which can lead to growth restriction or pregnancy loss.
+Maternal Vascular Malperfusion: When the placenta does not receive enough blood flow, it may fail to provide the necessary nutrients and oxygen to the baby, leading to growth restriction or pregnancy loss.

 Cervical insufficiency: This is where the cervix is weakened or damaged.
 As a result, premature dilation and pregnancy loss could occur, especially in the second trimester.